alxwolf/ubios-cert/README.md

 **TL;DR** jump to [Installation](#installation)

 It will install Neilpang's [`acme.sh`](https://github.com/acmesh-official/acme.sh), is extremely light as it runs on bare metal and survives (until further notice...) reboots and firmware upgrades (at least for minor revisions).
-No need to fiddle around with `podman` installations.
+No need fiddling around with `podman` installations.

 With that, it will